Dany3DJ/MNIST_CNN/README.md

 # MNIST_CNN
-Using a convolutional neural network to identify the numbers
+Using a convolutional neural network to identify the numbers of the MNIST dataset